 How to Wear a Sheer Top OVER Other Items

 If you are anything like me, using the sheer top as the underneath layer was something I had never thought of when I first put together looks.
-I’m sure part of it is because I lean to a more modest type of dressing, but I found that the right layers over the sheer item make it perfectly discreet.
+I’m sure part of it is because I lean toward a more modest type of dressing, but I found that the right layers over the sheer item make it perfectly discreet.

 3-How to Wear a Sheer Top Under a Blazer